C4Q/AC-Android/cohort_5.4/unit_05/homework_05_01.md

 ### Project Overview

 #### Requirements:
-Create an app that consists of these three screens (3 Activities and 1 Fragment):
+Create an app that consists of these two screens (2 Activities and 1 Fragment):
 - Screen 1 (Fragment1 in Activity1): User List screen
     - Display first and last name
     - Onclick: move to screen 2